zdarovayrodi/Telegram-Magic/README.md

 ## Setting up
 Firstly, you need to get your _api_id_ and _api_hash_.
 For that go to https://my.telegram.org/ and log in with your _phone number_.
-You will receive a code in the _messenger_.
+You will receive a _code_ in the Telegram.

 Now click _API development tools_ and copy two parameters: `api_id` and `api_hash`.